tilsche/icfpcontest2020/README.md

 While we started off Sunday with some more optimization imporvement, we did hit a wall with Python for the implementation speed and tcod as an interface.
 So we built another evaluator in C++ from Pseudocode that finally went fairly well with respect of performance.
-Oddly enough the further performance optimization attempts didn't yield and progress.
+Oddly enough the further performance optimization attempts didn't yield any progress.
 For instance we tried caching *all* expressions.
 That way we could just compare pointers and never evaluate the same expression twice.
 Still, this was way slower, likely due to > 80 % miss rate on ap (i.e. surprisingly most expressions seemed to be unique).